Thoughts on DevOps - Focus on the Structure

 What is the smallest self-supporting unit or team?

-Historically, we put together different components of the Product in functional teams.
+Historically, we have put together different components of the Product in functional teams.
 For example, all QA Engineers in one organizational unit, since they all do QA.
 But these teams are not self-supporting.
 They are, per definition, reactive teams (Development reacts to a Feature/Change Request, QA reacts to a new version of the Product, etc.).

 As it’s the case with a factory assembly line, you actually want to concentrate on creating and delivering the Product.
 In a BMW factory, for example, you don’t have a highly specialized workbench, that assembles all the doors from all the car models.
 If you did, the following problems would arise: